validcube/revanced-branding/README.md

 This repository contains guidelines, kits and various other assets to help you use core brand elements of ReVanced.

+> [!NOTE]
-> **Note**: Specifications are in their early stage of development and might heavily change a lot in their first revisions.
+> Specifications are in their early stage of development and might heavily change a lot in their first revisions.

 ## 🖼️ ReVanced logo